GUNA-webdev/mern-stack-project/frontend/README.md

 - Integrated frontend components with backend API to submit and display reservation data.

 ## To run this locally

-1. clone the repository:
+1. Clone the repository:
    git clone https://github.com/GUNA-webdev/mern-stack-project.git

-2.Navigate to the frontend  folder: cd mern-stack-project/frontend
+2. Navigate to the frontend folder: cd mern-stack-project/frontend

-3.install dependencies:
+3. Install dependencies:
    npm install

-4.start the development server npm run dev
+4. Start the development server: npm run dev

-5.open http://localhost:5173 in your browser.
+5. Open http://localhost:5173 in your browser.